-- How do you review and continuously evolve your unique signature presence?
+• How do you review and evolve your unique signature over time?

-- Is it something that some successful coaches seem to have naturally and others struggle to define or develop no matter how hard they try?
+• And is it something some coaches seem to have naturally, while others struggle to define, no matter how hard they try?

 What makes the difference?